-Green Bay Packers players, fans lock arms
+Green Bay Packers players, some fans lock arms

 Former San Francisco 49ers quarterback Colin Kaepernick began the anthem protests last year when he started kneeling during the anthem.
 Kaepernick has said he refused to honor a song or "show pride in a flag for a country that oppresses black people and people of color."

-Kaepernick has cited the police shootings of black men as a reason for his silent protest.
+Kaepernick has cited the police shootings of black men as one of the reasons for his silent protest.